About this course

 This combined program is aligned to assist candidates to obtain credentials required to be considered eligible by Australian and New Zealand College of Veterinary Scientists (ANZCVSc) to sit Fellowship examinations.
 Many of these credentials are also required to fulfill the requirements of the equivalent European or American Diplomat/Specialist bodies.

 For postgraduate research in veterinary science, there is no better place to train than the University of Sydney.
-Veterinary Science at the University of Sydney is ranked first in Australia and 12th in the world in the QS World University Rankings by Subject 2020, and has been given a maximum score of 5 in the Excellence in Research for Australia (ERA) federal government scheme for the veterinary sciences field of research.
-And, we are one of the few schools outside North America to receive accreditation from the American Veterinary Medical Association (AVMA).
+Veterinary Science at the University of Sydney is ranked 1st in Australia and 23rd in the world in the QS World University Rankings by Subject 2023.
+We are one of the few schools outside North America to receive accreditation from the American Veterinary Medical Association (AVMA).
 These numbers mean that as a Masters candidate in our faculty, your research will thrive in a multi-disciplinary environment with global significance.

 In our urban and rural faculty clinics (Camperdown and Camden) you will have access to world-class facilities that support research in feline and canine epidemiology, disease diagnosis and control.

 As well as an environment of high-level research performance, your Masters studies will benefit from strong guidance, inclusion and support at both personal and professional levels.
 The faculty encourages students to develop high-level communication skills and present their research for international recognition.
-And, our strong links to the production animal industries, welfare organisations and the veterinary profession will provide you with a network that will enrich you career opportunities beyond.
+Our strong connections with the production animal industries, welfare organisations and the veterinary profession will provide you with a network that will enrich your career opportunities.

 Please note, students undertaking this course must concurrently enrol in the Master of Veterinary Studies (Clinical Residency Program) course.